Teacher-led Education Policy

 What we're facing

 Three interconnected challenges showing up in classrooms every day.
+They are educational crises, but they are also threats to democratic life.
 Public schools are our best chance to address them together.

 Crisis I